 Tuning the JVM garbage collection (GC) can greatly improve Jetty performance.
 Specifically, you can avoid pauses while the system performs full garbage collections.
 Optimal tuning of the GC depends on the behaviour of the application and requires detailed analysis, however there are general recommendations.

-These options are general to the Sun JVM, and work in a JDK 6 installation.
+These options are general to the Oracle JVM, and work in a Java 8 installation.
 They provide good information about how your JVM is running; based on that initial information, you can then tune more finely.